-Beyond26 began in 2018 by a group of community members who noticed a lack of opportunity for adults who are over the age of 26 and have developmental disabilities.
+Beyond26 began in 2018 by a group of community members who noticed a lack of opportunity for adults who are over the age of 26 and have disabilities.
 This group, comprised of parents of adult children with disabilities and individuals deeply connected to these families, understood that 26 is a critical age for an adult with disabilities; this is the age of discovery, and also the year they age out of Michigan’s education system.
 While the next step should likely be employment, these opportunities are, unfortunately, few and far between for adults with disabilities.
-We aim to bridge this gap between local businesses and a community of job seekers by using positive engagement through employment and volunteer opportunities.
+Beyond26 aims to bridge this gap between local businesses and a community of jobseekers through employment and volunteer opportunities.